 Common Dog Illnesses

 Dogs across the US and many European countries are exposed to several common diseases throughout their lives.
-These dog diseases symptoms can spread through contact, waste, bites, insects, and even the air.
-Some dogs show signs of illness right away, while others hide them for days.
-Many illnesses get worse quickly if they aren’t treated right away.
+These dog disease symptoms can spread through contact, waste, bites, insects, and even the air.
+Some dogs show signs of illness right away; others hide them for days.
+Many illnesses get worse quickly without treatment.
 Vaccines stop a number of serious diseases.
-Getting treatment early helps people get better faster.
-Every dog owner can protect their dog better if they know about these diseases.
-Regular checks help find problems before they get worse.
-As their parents, we can help keep dogs healthy by noticing problems early and look for early signs your dog needs a vet.
+Getting treatment early improves outcomes significantly.
+For a broader overview of conditions dog owners should know, our guide on common dog health problems covers the full range of symptoms and illnesses across all major health categories.

 Parvovirus

-Infected waste and dirty surfaces are how parvovirus spreads.
-This disease is easy for puppies to get because their immune systems aren’t very strong.
+Parvovirus spreads through infected waste and contaminated surfaces.
+This disease hits puppies hardest because their immune systems are still developing.
 The virus quickly attacks the lining of the stomach and intestines.
-Severe vomiting and bloody diarrhea are some of the symptoms.
-Dogs quickly lose energy and stop eating.
-Dehydration can become dangerous in just a few hours.
-If you don’t get help right away, this disease can kill you.
-An annual vet check-up helps detect and treat the disease early.
-Vaccination stops most cases and gives strong protection.
-Getting treatment early greatly improves survival and lowers the risk of complications.
+Symptoms include severe vomiting and bloody diarrhea.
+Dogs lose energy rapidly and stop eating.
+Dehydration becomes dangerous within hours.
+Without immediate help, parvovirus can be fatal.
+Annual vet check-ups help detect and treat problems early.
+Vaccination prevents most cases and provides strong protection.
+Early treatment greatly improves survival and lowers complication risk.

 Distemper